VIDY/embed-web-examples/docs/readme.md

 The **postid** is the page identifier.
 Each page of a website must have their own **UNIQUE** **postid**.

-If we continue from our above examples
+If we continue from our above examples:

 https://www.washingtonpost.com/ may have an appid: '2199e8c8-abcd-efgh-a123-d463129790c5'

-and  page from the WashingtonPost website:
+and a page from the WashingtonPost website:

 https://www.washingtonpost.com/opinions/2019/01/31/what-democrats-are->missing/?utm_term=.b26d79555a08